genestack/user-docs/docs/user-guide/doc-odm-user-guide/studybrowser.md

 * The facets beneath the search bar allow you to filter search results based on sample metadata fields.

 ![10DataClass.png](doc-odm-user-guide/images/10DataClass.png)
 <figcaption>Filter data.
 Use the filters to narrow the search of studies.
-For example, select <strong>Data Class</strong> and then tick the option <strong>Expression</strong> to find exclusively studies containing gene expression as experimental data (GCT format files)</figcaption>
+For example, select <strong>Data Class</strong> and then tick the option <strong>Single-cell transcriptomics</strong> to find exclusively studies containing single-cell data</figcaption>

 ## Bookmark studies